avraham-bernstein/avraham-bernstein.github.io/cv/cv-lite.md

 __2021:__ [Morphisec](https://www.morphisec.com/), Beer Sheva: Anti-Reverse Engineering Modifications to _Linux_ Kernel

-* The challenges were (1) not to change the addresses of the the kernel function, and (2) to automatically modify the kernels of the many different Linux distributions.
+* The challenges were (1) not to change the addresses of any kernel function, and (2) to automatically modify the kernels of the many different Linux distributions.

 __2021:__ [Qedit](https://qed-it.com/), Tel Aviv: WASM Cybersecurity Consultant for Financial Industry